raspberrypilearning/pick-your-favourite/en/step_6.md

 --- task ---

-**Choose:** which animation you would like to use for your first slot.
+**Choose** which animation you would like to use for your first slot.

 There are 5 animations you can choose from:
 1. `fade-in`